 When it comes to medical services and facilities, translation abilities can be a tricky thing.
-Not only would staff have to be bilingual to effectively communicate with patients who don’t speak English, but also both members of the conversation would need to know the meaning and word for specific medical terms and conditions.
+Not only would staff have to be bilingual to effectively communicate with patients who don’t speak English, but also both members of the conversation would need to know the meaning and words of specific medical terms and conditions.

 For example, if someone can successfully hold a conversation in another language, it doesn’t necessarily mean they’ll know the proper term for a word like “laparoscopy” in that language.
 For one hospital in New Jersey, the language gap has consistently been a problem.

 Like many cities in the United States, many residents speak Spanish as their first language.
-Until recently, one bilingual staff member was performing all of the Spanish translations for the rest of the staff.
+Until recently, one bilingual staff member performed all of the Spanish translations for the rest of the staff.
 However, a student intern changed the way translations were conducted for good.

 Student Intern Made Major Changes to Hospitals Translation Tactics

-Translation abilities in any workplace is important, which is why when Maria Lima from Brazil began her internship at CentraState Medical Center last summer, she saw the serious inefficiencies created by the lack of Spanish translation services.
+Translation abilities in any workplace are important, which is why when Maria Lima from Brazil began her internship at CentraState Medical Center last summer, she saw the serious inefficiencies brought by the lack of Spanish translation services.